 Even though it's hard to see it at 11:38 on the night of April 15, there is a silver lining to filing taxes: You can deduct all expenses related to the preparing and filing of taxes!
 Sort of...
 Tax preparation deductions fall under "miscellaneous itemized deductions" that are subject to the 2-percent limit.
 That means you can only deduct tax preparation expenses and fees that exceed 2 percent of your adjusted gross income [source: IRS].
 Fine, it's more of a bronze lining.

-Deductible expenses and fees include your accountant's fee, any software you purchased to help you prepare your taxes (Web-based services like TurboTax count), and even "how-to" books about taxes [source: Internal Revenue Service].
+Deductible expenses and fees include your accountant's fee, any software you purchased to help you prepare your taxes (Web-based services like TurboTax count), and even "how-to" books about taxes [source: IRS].
 If we charged you for reading this article, you could deduct that, too.

-Another deduction that falls under the two-percent limit has to do with appraisals.
+Another deduction that falls under the 2-percent limit has to do with appraisals.
 If you are donating a particularly expensive item to a charity or tax-exempt institution, the IRS requires a professional appraisal to determine its fair market value.
-You can't include the cost of the appraisal as a charitable contribution, but you can deduct the appraisal fee as a miscellaneous itemized deduction [source: Internal Revenue Service].
+You can't include the cost of the appraisal as a charitable contribution, but you can deduct the appraisal fee as a miscellaneous itemized deduction [source: IRS].
 The same is true for property that is damaged in a storm.
 The IRS requires an appraisal to assess the extent of the "casualty loss" for tax purposes.
 Again, the appraisal fee is deductible.